Cricothyrotomy: Training

-This procedure is rarely performed, given advancements in airway technique and adjuncts, and thus simulated training is of paramount importance to correctly perform this procedure under a high-stress situation.
+Given advancements in airway techniques and adjuncts, cricothyrotomy is an important but rarely performed procedure.
+There are multiple methods used to train clinicians to perform cricothyrotomies, including simulation-based training, cadavers, animal models, and others.
+The ACGME currently requires three cricothyrotomy attempts during emergency medicine residency training, but data suggests that further attempts may improve provider skill and confidence.

-Needle cricothyrotomy
+History

-A needle cricothyrotomy is similar, but instead of making a scalpel incision, a large over-the-needle catheter is inserted (10- to 14-gauge).
-This is considerably simpler, particularly if using specially designed kits.
-This technique provides very limited airflow.
-The delivery of oxygen to the lungs through an over-the-needle catheter inserted through the skin into the trachea using a high pressure gas source is considered a form of conventional ventilation called percutaneous transtracheal ventilation (PTV).
+The history of tracheal intubation and the use of surgical airways can be traced back to Ancient Egypt.
+However, it was not until 1909 that Dr. Chevalier Jackson became the first person to present a formal approach for cricothyrotomy, which he called a "high tracheostomy" at the time.

 In popular media

 On the TV show M*A*S*H, Father Mulcahy performs an emergency cricothyrotomy on a patient.
 With the direction of Dr. Pierce via radio, he uses a pen, knife and an eyedropper to perform the operation.
-Needless to say, this would be extremely dangerous in real life.
-Even under ideal, clinical conditions, a cricothyrotomy is difficult and requires specific tools, preparation and a practiced knowledge of anatomy.
-There are many major blood vessels and nerves in the neck and cutting there carries a high risk of harming the patient.

 In the 1980 Nicolas Roeg film Bad Timing, Theresa Russell's character Milena Flaherty has an emergency cricothyrotomy performed following an intentional overdose.

 In Grey's Anatomy, emergency cricothyrotomy is mentioned in at least three episodes: